 Physical data independence

-A semantic model, captures meanings
+A semantic model captures meanings and intents

 Proposed by P.P.
 Chen in 1970s

-Relationships sets may have descriptive attributes
+Relationships sets may also have descriptive attributes

 Represented by E-R diagrams